everything she knows

 configuration

-Nina's config file lives at ~/.config/nina/config.toml.
-All settings are optional — if the file doesn't exist, Nina uses sensible defaults and works fine out of the box. (´ω`)
+Nina's config file lives at ~/.nina.conf.
+The format is plain key=value, one per line.
+Comments start with #.
+All settings are optional — Nina works out of the box with no config file. (´ω`)

 full example